Social Work England is the specialist regulator for social work in England.

 As these partner positions will play a key role in our fitness to practise functions, we’re looking for people with a broad range of backgrounds that represent the diverse communities we support.

 This is your opportunity to be part of a unique organisation taking a new approach to regulating social workers in their vital roles.

-Delivering safe and effective practise
+Delivering safe and effective practice

-Even if you’ve never considered this type of work before, please don’t let that stop you from applying.
+If you’ve never considered this type of work before, please don’t let that stop you from applying.
 If you want to help shape effective social work practice in England, this is your opportunity.
 Our training and support will help you along the way.